webix-hub/docs/data/desktop/calendar.md

 ###Overview

-UI-related calendar inherits from [view](desktop/view.md) and allows you to include the Date and Time picker calendar into an app.
+UI-related <a href="http://webix.com/widget/calendar/" title="webix calendar widget">calendar</a> inherits from [view](desktop/view.md) and allows you to include the Date and Time picker calendar into an app.
 It is a handy and fully interactive tool to pick the necessary time and date when filling a form.
 The dedicated timepicker allows setting the necessary time that will be displayed below the calendar area.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="desktop/calendar.png"/>